TOTAL FREE HEALTH AND SAFETY DOCUMENTS DOWNLOADING SOURCE

 7. All tools and equipment must be suitable for the work intended and compatible with rope access work.

-8. Where the employee carry tools and equipment appropriate essential steps shall be taken to
+8. Where the employee carries tools and equipment appropriate essential steps shall be taken to

-Hazards Identified-Fall from height due to defective, poorly designed or unchecked access equipment
+Hazards Identified-Fall from height due to defective, poorly designed, or unchecked access equipment

 Control Measures